-- Pivot joints – e.g the wrist
+- Pivot joints – e.g. atlanto-axial joint

 - Condyloid joints (or ellipsoidal joints) – e.g. radiocarpal joint

 - Saddle joints – e.g. the thumb (between the metacarpal and carpal)

-- Saddle joints – e.g. shoulder joints (glenohumeral) and hip joints
+- Ball and socket joints – e.g. shoulder joints (glenohumeral) and hip joints

-- Ball and socket joints

 These joints are the most movable type of joints in the human body in contrast to cartilaginous joints (such as synchondroses and symphyses) and fibrous joints (such as sutures, gomphoses and syndesmoses).